fmetivier/IslandsLib/docs/source/Samples.rst

 =========================================================================

 We here want to see the influence of a lake on the form of the water table.
 The perfect example for this is the Petite Terre island of Mayotte.
 Lake Dziani is a hyper saline volcanic lake located north of the island its level on average is 0.

-as for the simple lens we start by defining the parameters before calling :fnc:`IslandLens`.
+As for the simple lens we start by defining the parameters before calling :func:`IslandLens`.

-firs we define the contour names and file locations
+First we define the contour names and file locations

 .. code:: python